 Before we really dive into the pros and cons of selling trending products, it’s important that we underline how you can distinguish between a product that is trending, and a product that is a “steady seller.”

 Both of them are totally free and are fairly straightforward to use.
+They also contain a lot of information you can use to decide which products to sell, including:

 - Price: You’ll see the price that it would cost to source the product highlighted in orange.